-As an IT Professional with an extensive background in local government, data center operations, consulting and management, Joe brings 25 years of knowledge and experience in delivering IT solutions and services in national and regional technology organizations.
-His career spans business & solution development, project management, sales, and technical leadership roles which enabled client success through timely accurate solutions, customer service, effective communication, and relationship management.
-He believes in a lifecycle approach to continually improving processes, systems, solutions and delivery to those he serves.
+As an IT professional with an extensive background in data center operations, consulting and management, Joe Anslinger brings 25 years of knowledge and experience to his role as director of infrastructure at Lieberman Technologies.
+His career spans business & solution development, project management, sales, and technical leadership roles which enabled client success through timely, accurate solutions, customer service, effective communication, and relationship management.
+He believes in a lifecycle approach to continually improving processes, systems, solutions, and delivery to those he serves.

-Joe’s strengths rely upon attention to detail and the ability to address difficult issues effectively by creating win-win solutions.
+Joe’s key strengths are his attention to detail and ability to address difficult issues effectively by creating win-win solutions.

 Recent Articles by Joe

 How big is the Internet?
 It’s a lot bigger than you probably imagine, with an estimated page count of more than five billion pages (this estimate changes daily).
 At most, the average user accesses a fraction of these pages, about 4%.
 Typically this is from navigation on Google, Facebook, Amazon, and news sites.
 Beyond that, however, is a whole world of sites